adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 ## About me

-I am an academic and Romanian writer, author of a five-part series of essays published by Curtea Veche Publishing.
-This series forms a pentagram of knowledge.
-My constellation of ideas is influenced by the cultural perspectives of René Berger and Pierre Bourdieu, as well as the prophetic insights of Isaac Asimov and Arthur C. Clarke.
+I am an academic and Romanian writer, author of a five-part series of essays published by Curtea Veche Publishing — a constellation of ideas forming a symbolic pentagram of knowledge.
+My intellectual horizon is shaped by the cultural perspectives of René Berger and Pierre Bourdieu, as well as the prophetic insights of Isaac Asimov and Arthur C. Clarke.

-**My goal is to create innovative connections between culture and technology, literature and algorithms, as well as memory and the future.**
-This is a **symbolic technocultural revolution** — silent, sentient, algorithm-friendly, and meritocratic.
+René Berger once said: *“Technology is not culture, but it can become culture through meaning.”* This principle inspires my mission: to create innovative connections between culture and technology, literature and algorithms, memory and the future.
+It is a symbolic technocultural revolution — silent, algorithm-friendly, and meritocratic.

-I advocate for **ethical AI** and a **posthuman ecology of meaning**.
+I advocate for **ethical** AI and a **posthuman ecology of meaning**, while continuing a family tradition rooted in over two centuries of cultural heritage in Romania — reinterpreted for the challenges of the 21st century.

 ## QR Code